What is Anxiety?

 We call this 'habituation.'

 Psychology uses habituation in a process known as exposure therapy.
-If our brain responds as though an event is fearful, we can relearn through small additional exposures to the experience that it isn't actually as difficult as we believe.
+If our brain responds as though an event is fearful, we can relearn through small additional exposures to the experience that it isn't as difficult as we believe.
 Doing this reduces the fear that we have associated with the experience.

 "The purpose of meditation is to become familiar with the mind" - Mingyur Rinpoche (World Leading Meditation Teacher).